Hunyeh/schedule-planner/README.md

 ## Purpose
-Allows you to schedult out your work day so you dont miss any deadlines.
+Allows you to schedule out your work day so you dont miss any deadlines.

 ## Built With
 * HTML